- Home

 -

-BSAVA Webinar LibrarySamantha Lindley discusses quality of life, the patients where this particularly needs to be considered and how to discuss this difficult issue with owners.
-This one-hour webinar was first broadcast as part of BSAVA’s [email protected] series. [email protected] broadcasts are available to BSAVA members only and are free to attend – visit the education page of the BSAVA website for details of future [email protected] webinars.
+BSAVA Webinar LibraryFergus Allerton discusses PUO management with reference to the case of Oska a three-year-old, male, neutered, labradoodle.
+Topics considered include infectious, non-infectious inflammatory and immune-mediated conditions.
+This one-hour webinar was first broadcast as part of BSAVA’s Learn@Lunch series.
+Learn@Lunch broadcasts are available to BSAVA members only and are free to attend - visit the education page of the BSAVA website for details of future Learn@Lunch webinars.
 Recordings will be available for 3 years via the BSAVA Webinar Library.

 -